vynix-org/kinda-lp/support.md

 ## Feature Requests

 Have an idea for improving Kinda - Virtual Character?
 We'd love to hear it!
-Send your suggestions to [hello@kinda.aicharacter.chat](mailto:hello@kinda.aicharacter.chat).
+Send your suggestions to [general.kinda@gmail.com](mailto:general.kinda@gmail.com).

 ## System Requirements